 The lies that the ‘Leave’ campaign told to secure their victory are being increasingly exposed, in particular on NHS funding.
 More worryingly, the expectations that they created over immigration - on which they are now back-tracking - have created deep divisions in our society which we will have to work hard to heal.
 I’ve challenged Ministers to do more to tackle those who promote division.

 As the Government took the early steps to implement the country's decision, I began pressing the concerns of my constituents.
 In the weeks following the referendum, I challenged the Prime Minister on EU structural funds for Sheffield City Region, the Universities Minister on EU research funding and the Environment Minister on climate change targets which are all threatened by 'Brexit'.

-In October, I took on the role of Shadow Minister on Brexit, part of the team led by Sir Keir Starmer, which is holding the Government to account as it negotiates Britain’s exit from the EU.
-In that job I’ve led for Labour’s front bench in debates on the rights of EU nationals and continued collaboration in science and research.
-Over the months ahead I’ll be working with the team to hold the Tories to account on their negotiations.
+Last October, I took on the role of Shadow Minister on Brexit, part of the team led by Sir Keir Starmer, which is holding the Government to account as it negotiates Britain’s exit from the EU.
+In that job I’ve led for Labour’s front bench in debates on the rights of EU nationals and continued collaboration in science and research, and opposing a hard Tory Brexit.

-In all of this, as a Sheffield MP and as a Shadow Minister, I will continue to make the case for the closest possible relationship with the rest of the EU – which I believe provides the best possible deal for the UK.
-I’ll publish regular updates – see the latest here.
+I will continue to make the case for the closest possible relationship with the rest of the EU, which I believe provides the best possible deal for the UK, on which I recently wrote for the Yorkshire Post.
+I’ve published regular updates – see the latest here.